lldenisll/poke_trader_bx/README.md

 The criteria was built after a data analysis on a jupyter notebook.
 In order to not use to much of the free API, and as a request of the api developers (fair use).
 It was utilized a dataset available at kaggle.

-With this datase, it was created 20 klusters, and it was clear the the kluster 3 included the most powerfull pokemons, and the most important features being: is_lengedary,base_exp and special atack
+With this dataset, it was created 20 klusters, and it was clear the the kluster 3 included the most powerfull pokemons, and the most important features being: is_lengedary,base_exp and special attack

 In order to confirm these methodolgy a pokemon master was consulted and explained that some of the pokemons uses special attack, while others the normal attack.
 For example a Charmander perform better on special attacks (like ember) as a Machop perform better on normal attack (like punch).
 Therefore these are both important features.